tyriis/home-ops/README.md

 ## About The Project

-👋 Hello and welcome to my project.
+👋 Hello and welcome to my Home Lab GitOps Cluster Configuration!

+In this project, I am thrilled to share with you the automated configuration of my home infrastructure.
+As an ardent believer in continuous learning, I embrace every opportunity to challenge myself and expand my knowledge horizon.
+Through this venture, I aim to not only streamline and automate my daily tasks but also encourage collaboration and knowledge sharing within the community.

 This is a private project heavily inspired by the great [k8s-at-home][k8s-at-home-url] community.
-I want to share my work and findings but also my frustrations with you.

-This project is the result of a merge from my previous iterations [flux.home-cluster][flux-home-cluster-url], [flux.k3s.home][flux-k3s-home-url] and [flux.pi-k3s.home][flux-pi-k3s-home-url].

-### Goals

-- Automate my home and home infrastructure.
-- Learn new things everyday.
-- Challenge myself.
-- Share my findings and work with you. (cause knowledge should be free and humans should not do same things twice)
-- More time for new/other things. :nerd_face:
+Let's take a glimpse into the evolution of this project:

+- The Foundation: [flux.home-cluster][flux-home-cluster-url] starting with a first iteration and learn Flux and GitOps principles with some old hardware.
+- The Minimal Redundancy Edition: [flux.pi-k3s.home][flux-pi-k3s-home-url] starting a new project with a Raspberry Pi based GitOps Flux Cluster, with three control planes.
+- The merge: [flux.k3s.home][flux-k3s-home-url] after a successfull testing phase I merged both projects into one cluster.

+By making my findings and work accessible to all, I strongly believe in the principle that knowledge should be free, empowering individuals to avoid repetitive endeavors and instead focus on new and exciting challenges.

+Join me on this exciting journey as we delve into the realm of Kubernetes and GitOps, uncovering new insights and finding innovative ways to enhance our setups.
+Let's embrace the spirit of collaboration and empower each other to achieve more.

+Happy automating, learning, and exploring!

 <p align="right">(<a href="#top">back to top</a>)</p>